 - It's a big system, and there's a literature on ways to solve it speedily.
-One name for it is "Lyapunov equation".
-(An earlier version of these notes said it ould also be called a "Ricatti equation", but that is a different kind of equation.) - For small models, where the arrows indicate stacking of the columns of a matrix to form a vector, can be solved.
-Because $R_y(0)$ is symmetric the system as written above has more equations than unknowns, so some rows of the system might have to be dropped to solve i
+One name for it is "Lyapunov equation". - For small models, where the arrows indicate stacking of the columns of a matrix to form a vector, can be solved.
+Because $R_y(0)$ is symmetric the system as written above has more equations than unknowns, so the system can be made somewhat smaller by dropping redundant rows and columns.